clucompany/SafeManuallyDrop/README.md

 A safe version of ManuallyDrop with various features and options to track undefined behavior when working with ManuallyDrop.

-A safe version of ManuallyDrop with various features and options to track undefined behavior when working with ManuallyDrop.

 # Use

 ### 1. easy